jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Import Instructor in NSPS</h3>
-<p align="justify"> Successfully imported uses, employee and instructor in NSPS.
+<p align="justify"> Successfully imported user, employee and instructor in NSPS.
 First I have created User, Employee.
 I edited the file of instructors.
-In the original data of instructor
+In the original data of instructor which was provided to us , the courses and groups were in
-which was provided by vishal , the courses and groups were in different format so I edited all the data in the file as per courses and instructor doctype requirements.  </p>
+different format so I edited all the data in the file as per courses and instructor doctype requirements.  </p>

 <!----------------------------------------------------------------------------------------------------------------------------->